reinert/requestor/README.md

 * **Expired Event** - it's fired when a data TTL expires.
     * It provides us access to the `oldData` that has expired.
     * We can listen to this event by registering a handler with the `onExpired` method.
+    * By default, after expiration, the data is removed, thus firing the removed event also.
+      * Not wanting every data to be automatically removed, we can call `store.save(Store.REMOVE_ON_EXPIRED_DISABLED, true)`
+      * We can alternatively refresh the data in the onExpired handler to avoid it getting deleted with `event.getStore().refresh(key)` or `event.getStore().refresh(key, ttl)` (to also set a new TTL)

 All handlers provide a `cancel()` method that we can call to deregister (unsubscribe) the handler from the store.